-Author has written 7 stories for Familiar of Zero, Halo, Naruto, RWBY, Highschool of the Dead, and Fate/stay night.
+Author has written 9 stories for Familiar of Zero, Halo, Naruto, RWBY, Daily Life with a Monster Girl/モンスター娘のいる日常, Highschool of the Dead, and Fate/stay night.

 WARNING: This Profile May Cause Insomnia and Impaired Concentration!

 “I had rather have a plain russet-coated captain that knows what he fights for, and loves what he knows, than that which you call a gentleman and is nothing else.”

 FAVORITE GAMES: "Total War: Shogun 2," "Rome Total War," "Napoleon Total War", “Empire Total War”, Medieval II Total War, Starcraft I and II, and "Men of War"

 So I figured I may as well throw out some tips for people who are trying out writing for the first time.
 Now, I'm not trying to sound pretentious.
 I'm not that great of a writer on this site.
 In fact I wouldn't even consider myself a good writer.
 I only started writing last year and I'm still pretty inexperienced.
 They're are hundreds of writers that are better than me out there.
 These are just things that happened to work for me in the past, I can't guarantee they'll always work but I'm just throwing it out there.
 Whether you choose to actually use them or not is completely up to you.
 This does NOT count towards one-shots and Crack fics.